|

 </element>

-Define boundary for the created rubber stamp.
+boundary Define boundary for the created rounded rectangle.
 The boundary is defined using four attributes.
-These attributes are named: x1, y1, x2 and y2.

 Sample boundary entry: <boundary x1='80' x2='180' y1='10' y2='110'/>